 There is a clear, though asymmetric, trade-off between increasing protection of the vulnerable population and relaxing restrictions of the non-vulnerable population (Figure 7A).
 This trade-off can be expressed in terms of combinations of protection and relaxation that meet specific policy constraints (Figures 7B-D).
 The more restrictive the policy constraints (increasing from 7B to 7D) the smaller the parameter space that satisfies those constraints.

-The baseline simulation for the 2-2-96 model illustrates a scenario in which the combination of increased protection of the vulnerable population and partial relaxation of restrictions for the rest of the population do allow a second wave of infection to occur (peaking in the vulnerable population on day 216).
+The baseline simulation for the 2-2-96 model illustrates a scenario in which the combination of increased protection of the vulnerable population and partial relaxation of restrictions for the rest of the population do allow a second wave of infection to occur (peaking in the vulnerable population on day 216 (~4.6 months after start of lockdown).
 In the vulnerable population the peak is slightly higher than the first peak, but in the other segments it is much higher (Figure S1).
 We estimate for this scenario that 37% of the severe disease burden occurs in the vulnerable group (Table 1).

 Discussion